dspeyer/dspeyer.github.io/magic.md

 4. Share Senses: Target can use Caster's senses as well as their own (cost: 6)
 5. Scrying: Caster can use Target's senses as well as their own (cost: 7)

+Grant Othersight can be used to grant Soulsight based on a different magic source the caster is familiar with.

 ## Space Manipulation

 This school bends space itself.